The new subscription service on Xbox One is… simple.

 The best part of the service is that it’s remarkably easy to use.
 Unlike the PlayStation equivalent, the games are downloads, not streamed.
 If you don’t have access to a fast internet connection (like myself here in podunk western Oklahoma), then being able to download the games is going to sound like a godsend.
 Additionally, you can browse the list of games available to members easily without being a member, giving you the opportunity to decide quickly if the service looks like a good investment.

-The price of entry for the service right now is $9.99 (US) a month, though there is also a two week free trial on offer for new members.
+The price of entry for the service right now is $9.99 (US) a month.
 Whether or not the subscription is worth that price is a matter of opinion, and will heavily depend on what games you want to play.

 Regardless, the factors that matter are all ones that need to be taken into consideration before plunking your credit card down for the subscription.
 It’s important to consider the games in the catalog.
 Obviously, if the titles available aren’t of interest to you, you shouldn’t buy in.
 However, if there are even a few games in the list that look good to you, it’s worth trying out.